sadaqah-made-easy/sadaqah-made-easy-website/README.md

 2. **Documentation**:
    Visit `/public-data-docs` on your deployed website for detailed documentation.

+### Performance Benefits

+The optimized data structure provides:

+- Reduced server load with smaller payloads
+- Faster initial page loads with lightweight indexes
+- Efficient pagination with pre-chunked data
+- Better caching with granular data files

 ### Mobile App Development

-These JSON data files provide all the necessary information for building a mobile app that mirrors the website's functionality.
-The data is structured in a way that makes it easy to consume in mobile app frameworks like React Native or Flutter.
+These optimized JSON data files provide all the necessary information for building a performant mobile app that mirrors the website's functionality.
+The data structure is designed for efficient consumption in mobile app frameworks like React Native or Flutter.

+For implementation details, see the public data documentation at `/public-data-docs` on your deployed site.